RandomStudio/tether/utilities/tether-utils/README.md

 Utilities for [Tether](https://github.com/RandomStudio/tether), a standardised MQTT+MessagePack system for inter-process communication.

+This is both a **library** (for Tether Agents to use) and **CLI tool** (for development and troubleshooting), written in Rust.

-This CLI utility tool, written in Rust, provides a single binary with subcommands:
+With the CLI tool, users are provided a single binary with subcommands as follows:

 - [receive](#receive): Subscribe to all/some messages and attempt to decode them
 - [send](#send): Publish a single message with optional custom payload
 - [topics](#topics): Subscribe to all/some messages and parse the topic parts such as Agent Role, Agent ID and Plug Name
 - [record](#record): Record messages to disk.
 Useful for simulation, in combination with `playback` below
 - [playback](#playback): Playback messages with their original topics and timing, to simulate one or more Agents

+Usage as a library is not documented well yet, but see [examples/api.rs](./examples/api.rs) for a quick overview.

 ## Passing arguments